 - The devices can be painful to use.

-Here are the most popular at-home laser hair removal systems:
+Here are some popular and highly rated at-home IPL hair removal devices:

 - Remington iLight Pro Plus Quartz Hair Removal System – $267